 But we want more, and that's exactly what we're getting in 2018.
-We're only a few months into the year, but we've already seen some knockout options, with the Huawei P20 Pro, OnePlus 6, and Samsung Galaxy S9 leading the pack.
+We're more than halfway into the year and we've already seen some knockout options, with the Huawei P20 Pro, OnePlus 6, and Samsung Galaxy S9, and Apple iPhone XS Max leading the pack.

-And there's only more to come, as Apple, Google, and Samsung ready their next respective big things.
+And there's only more to come, as Google, OnePlus, and Huawei ready their next respective big things.
 Curious what's coming before 2019 rolls around?
 Here's what we know about 2018's hugest phones, from what's already been announced to what's pouring out the rumour mill.